tomyreyes/google-maps-marker/README.md

 When entering an address through either the enter key or clicking the button, a marker is then placed onto the address' location.
 When entering a new address the marker as well as the map position changes to the new address' location.

+I made the decision to use Redux in case I wanted use what I learned in this project to a larger scale application.
+Along with this, I decided to use map-gl incase I wanted to use their rich selection of overlays in the future.

 ## Technologies Used: